mdn/content/files/en-us/web/http/status/431/index.md

 The request _may_ be resubmitted after reducing the size of the request headers.

 431 can be used when the **total size** of request headers is too large, or when a **single** header field is too large.
-To help those running into this error, indicate which of the two is the problem in the response body — ideally, also include which headers are too large.
+To help clients running into this error, indicate which of the two is the problem in the response body — ideally, also include which headers are too large.
-This lets users attempt to fix the problem, such as by clearing their cookies.
+This lets people attempt to fix the problem, such as through clearing cookies.

 Servers will often produce this status if:

-- The {{ httpheader("Referer") }} URL is too long
+- The {{httpheader("Referer")}} URL is too long
 - There are too many [Cookies](/en-US/docs/Web/HTTP/Cookies) sent in the request

 ## Status